-The Department uses body-worn cameras to enhance safety, accountability, transparency, the preservation of evidence, and documentation.
+The Department Philosophy regarding body-worn cameras (BWC) is that their use is to enhance safety, accountability, transparency, the preservation of evidence, and documentation.

-The purpose of this policy is to provide guidelines for the use, management, storage and retrieval of audio-visual body-worn digital recordings for evidentiary, training, and complaint purposes.
+The purpose of this policy is to provide guidelines for the use, management, storage and retrieval of audio-visual body-worn digital recordings for evidentiary, training, and complaint purposes from the body-worn cameras.